Monster High: Escape from Skull Shores: Plot

-The next morning, Frankie meets a light purple monster named Andy, who explains that he and the beast are the same creature, and that he turns into the beast when experiencing negative emotions from himself and others.
-Due to this, his family had to move often.
-Eventually, he reached Skull Shores in search of a place to live in peace.
-Meanwhile, Clawdeen, Cleo, and Draculaura follow the trail of the beast.
-Back in the village, Ghoulia and Abbey trick the remaining Tiki into releasing them and admonish them for carrying out Farnum’s orders.
-Abbey accepts their apologies and the Tiki join forces with the students to stop Farnum.
-In the jungle, Lagoona and Gil spy on Farnum and realize he has a tracking device planted on Frankie when Farnum and Kipling capture Lagoona and Gil flees.
-As Farnum mocks Lagoona and Gil, Lagoona sympathizes with Kipling, seeing that he isn't anything like his cruel master, and tries to encourage him to not be ashamed of whatever facial flaws he's hiding under the sack despite what people like Farnum tell him time and time again, since it's the only way he can break free from Farnum's influence.
-Kipling declines, certain he can rely on his master.
+The next morning, Frankie meets a light purple monster named Andy, who reveals that he and the beast are the same creature, and that he transforms into it when experiencing negative emotions from himself and others, which lead him to isolate himself on Skull Shores to live in peace.
+Meanwhile, Clawdeen, Cleo, and Draculaura follow the trail, while Abbey and Ghoulia trick the Tiki in the village into releasing them and accept their apologies before teaming up with them.
+In the jungle, Lagoona and Gil spy on Farnum and realize that he has a tracking device in Frankie's necklace, when Lagoona is captured by him, causing Gil to flee.